Bank Building (Accomac, Virginia)

-Bank Building, also known as Old Mercantile Building and Eastern Shore Chamber of Commerce, is a historical commercial building located at Accomac, Virginia, Accomack County, Virginia.
+Bank Building, also known as Old Mercantile Building and Eastern Shore Chamber of Commerce, is a historical commercial building located in Accomac in Accomack County, Virginia, United States.
 It was built about 1820, and it is a two-story, rectangular brick structure in the Federal style.
 The front facade and watertable are stuccoed.
 It has a gable roof and features a fanlight window above the second story door.

 It was added to the National Register of Historic Places in 1974.